 Every computer with Matrix 3 software installed on it will have the same properties editor that allows the installer to set system properties such as host names, port numbers and others.

-1. To launch editor with Windows XP, Vista or 7, click on Start/All Programs/Graco/Matrix3/Utilities and choose: Edit Matrix Settings.
+1. To launch editor, click on Start/All Programs/Graco/Matrix3/Utilities and choose: Edit Matrix Settings.